|

 A player may not knock and fold on her own knock.

-When a player has lost ten lives, she buys a round of drinks, the score is wiped clean and the next rubber starts.
+When a player has lost ten lives, the game ends and this player is the loser.
+In the drinking game, the loser buys a round of drinks, the score is wiped clean and the next rubber starts.
 (In practice, this will cause drinks to arrive at an excessive rate.
-It might be more realistic if she just puts a dollar in the drinks kitty).
+It might be more realistic if the loser just puts a dollar in the drinks kitty).

-A player who has already lost nine lives may not knock.
-Similarly, a player who has already lost eight lives may not make the second knock, one who has already lost seven lives may not make the third knock, etc.
+A player who has already lost nine lives is not allowed to knock.
+Similarly, a player who has already lost eight lives cannot make the second knock, one who has already lost seven lives cannot make the third knock, etc.

 A player who holds three tens must whistle.
 A player who holds three jacks may whistle.
 A player who holds four tens must stand up.
 A player who holds four jacks may stand up.
 If a player is obliged to whistle but cannot, she must sing loudly.
 Such behaviour may encourage other players to fold, if they notice it.